 When pleasure lit mine eye.

 The poet begins this deeply reflective piece by having his speaker introduce, in the first line, the source of the memories to which the reader will be exposed.
-The speaker is looking “backward” at the past years of his life and the things that were most important to him.
-These things have have “changed,” and are now somewhat unrecognizable to the narrator.
+The speaker is looking “backward” in the past years of his life and the things that were most important to him.
+These things have had “changed,” and are now somewhat unrecognizable to the narrator.
 He states as much in the first two lines when he says, “how changed / The scenes of other days!”
 Now that he is there, seeing the places he used to know so well, nothing is quite the same as he remembers.

-It becomes clear as the poem progresses that this is not because the places have changed but because he has.
+It becomes clear as ‘Reflections Irregular’ progresses that this is not because the places have changed but because he has.
 He is now a “wearied man” who has become separated or “estranged” from the person that he was when he was young.
 He sees in the distance a stream which he is very familiar with.
 It is rolling, and its “waves” are known to him.
 It brought him pleasure when he was young.

 It rolleth yet, as clear, as bold,